-Initial invalid blocks are defined as blocks that contain one or more invalid bits when shipped from factory.
+Initial invalid blocks are defined as blocks that contain uncorrectable bits when shipped from factory.

 Although the device contains initial invalid blocks, a valid block of the device is of the same quality and reliability as all valid blocks in the device with reference to AC and DC specifications.
 The W25N02KV has internal circuits to isolate each block from other blocks and therefore, the invalid blocks will not affect the performance of the entire device.